mscarbor/Mixed-Culture-Fermentation-Models/README.md

 In the model, see **PART V: Setting the objective function**.

-To set the objective function to maximize ATP production, use the built in function from CobraPy:
+To set the objective function to maximize biomass growth, use the built in function from CobraPy:

-***For iFerment156:***
+***For iFermCell215:***

 In this case, we are setting the objective function to the ATP hydrolysis step.

 ```
-model.objective = 'ATP_Hydrolysis'
+model.objective = 'BIOMASS'
 ```

-***For iFermGuilds564:***
+***For iFermGuilds789:***

-The community model uses a "dummy" metabolite (ATP_COMM) that is created through each guilds' ATP hydrolysis reaction.
-Then, we set the objective function to maximize the exchange of this metabolite, which results in maximzing the ATP production by the community.
+To set the objective function to maximize biomass growth in iFermGuilds789, use:
 ```
-model.objective = 'EX_ATP_COMM_e'
+model.objective = 'EX_BIOMASS_COMM_e'
 ```

 Additional objective functions, such as maximizing octanoate production, can also be used.